 Board Select - allows the user to select which board or screen to use.
-Sometimes if there is more than one board in the system, or more than one channel in a board, the application may be looking at the wrong one.
+Sometimes if there is more than one board in the system, the application may be looking at the wrong one.
 In fact, certain types of devices may appear to be out of order, depending on whether different boards have been used in the system.
 Clicking between boards can reset the selected board.
-4KScope will take a look at how the device identifies itself and populate the list with any devices seen in the system.
+HDRScope will take a look at how the device identifies itself and populate the list with any devices seen in the system.
 Here is an example: